-- Smooth shapes like circles or oval are lighter than complex shapes like pentagon or hexagon which has sharp corners.
+- Smooth shapes like circles or ovals are lighter than complex shapes like pentagons or hexagons with sharp corners.

-- Size of shapes creates imbalance; Large shapes are obviously visually heavier than small shapes.
+- The size of shapes creates imbalance; Large shapes are visually heavier than small shapes.

 How can Colors influence Balance in Art?

-- The transparent color looks diluted and hance visually lighter in weight compared with the Opaque color.
+- The transparent color looks diluted and hence visually lighter in weight than the Opaque color.

-- Dark color looks heavier than a lighter color.
-White is lighter in weight and Black is darker in weight.
+- Dark color looks heavier than lighter color.
+White is lighter in weight, and Black is darker in weight.

-- The temperature of color also contributes to weight in an Artwork.
-Warm colors which are Red Yellow and Blue have more weight than cool colors which are purple, green, and blue.
+- The temperature of color also contributes to the weight of an Artwork.
+Red, Yellow, and Blue are warm colors with more weight than cool colors, which are purple, green, and blue.